 Fire, Police Patrol, and Police Command members are eligible for annuity withdrawal with no reduction upon retirement for contributions made prior to September 16, 2011, March 15, 2013, and March 14, 2014 respectively.
-Fire and Police Patrol member contributions made after these dates are subject to an actuarial reduction upon retirement for annuity withdrawal.
+Fire and Police Patrol member contributions made after these dates are non-refundable.
 Fire and Police Patrol members in the DROP no longer contribute.